 MakerMinded gives middle school and high school students access to the right STEM programs that will encourage and prepare them for further education and careers in advanced manufacturing and other STEM careers.
 Examples of the unique programs included on the platform are Learning Blade, a mission-driven online STEM curriculum; Science Olympiad; First Robotics; the “LIFT Assembly Line” Virtual Reality game; a Nissan Factory tour, and many other local activities.

-Learning Blade® introduces STEM opportunities to students in a novel online game-based mission format that introduces STEM careers and technologies.
+Learning Blade® introduces STEM opportunities to students in a novel online format that introduces STEM careers and technologies.
 It also demonstrates the relevance of academic skills to STEM careers and provides real-world examples of the use of math and ELA skills in practical situations.
-This career awareness software is available for free to all Tennessee middle schools, paid for by the TSIN.

 3D Printable Lessons and Hands-On Mission Challenges